shafiquecbl/startup_repo/code.md

 The project is organized into several folders, each with a specific purpose:

-- `controllers`: Manages state management.
-- `data`: Handles data-related operations.
-  - `api`: Manages API calls.
+### `controllers`

+Manages state management using the `Get` package.
+Each controller is responsible for a specific part of the application state and interacts with the corresponding service.

+### `data`

+Handles all data-related operations, including API calls, data models, repositories, and services.

+#### `api`

+Manages API calls using the `http` package.
+Contains classes that handle HTTP requests and responses.

+#### `model`

-  - `model`: Contains data models.
+Contains data models used throughout the application.

-    - `body`: Models for sending data to the API.
+- **`body`**: Models for sending data to the API.
-    - `response`: Models for receiving data from the API.
+- **`response`**: Models for receiving data from the API.
-    - `other`: Models used within the app.
+- **`other`**: Models used within the app for various purposes.

+#### `repository`

-  - `repository`: Handles the final step of getting or sending data to the API or local storage.
+Handles the final step of getting or sending data to the API or local storage.
+Acts as an intermediary between the data source and the rest of the application.
+Each repository can have multiple required parameters, such as API client interface and shared preferences.

+#### `service`

-  - `service`: Contains the logical part of the controllers.
+Contains the logical part of the controllers.
+Each service has a required parameter, which is their repository class interface.
+Services implement the business logic and interact with repositories to fetch or save data.

+### `helper`

-- `helper`: Contains helper functions and classes.
+Contains helper functions and classes that provide utility methods and functionalities used across the application.

+### `theme`

-- `theme`: Contains dark and light themes.
+Contains dark and light themes for the application.
+Defines the visual styling and appearance of the app.

+### `utils`

+Contains utility files that provide constants, colors, images, styles, and other reusable components.

-- `utils`: Contains utility files.
+- **`app_constants.dart`**: Contains app-wide constants.
+- **`colors.dart`**: Manages app colors.
-- `view`: Manages the UI.
+- **`images.dart`**: Manages image assets.
+- **`style.dart`**: Contains common styles.

+### `view`

+Manages the UI components of the application.
+Contains screens and reusable widgets.

+- **`base`**: Contains common reusable widgets used in multiple screens.
+- **`screen`**: Contains all screens.
+Each screen has a separate folder, which can further contain a `widgets` folder for reusable widgets specific to that screen.

 ## Detailed Explanation